diveshuttam/dotfiles/Installation.md

 vim +VundleInstall +qall

-the steps might change refer to vundle repo for more detail vim +PluginList gives the list of plugins
+the steps might change refer to vundle repo for more detail
+vim +PluginList gives the list of plugins
-the list of plugins is stored in ~ .vim/vimrc/Plugins.vim Edit it to choose pluginss to install
+the list of plugins is stored in ~ .vim/vimrc/Plugins.vim
+Edit it to choose plugins to install